warp-ds/tech-docs/docs/components/card/react.md

 </Card>
 ```

-## Selecting
+### Selecting

-You can mark a Card as selected by pasing the `selected` property.
+You can mark a Card as selected by passing the `selected` property.
 This will add an outline to indicate the selected state.

 Try clicking one of the cards below and watch them all get selected at once.

 ```jsx example
 function Example() {